-has for some years been my belief that, unless the Gods interfere, the Theosophical Society would in time give birth to a Church.
-And I have lately learnt that many of the warmest friends of that body hold the same belief.
+T has for some years been my belief that, unless the Gods interfere, the Theosophical Sociest friends of that body hold the same My friends are in Asia, and they are belief.

 The lines that follow were written by a well-known worker in the Society and speak for themselves.
-"Mr. X. is a briton, who has worked for the Society both in India and in Europe.
+"Mr. X. is a briton, who has worked for the a host of them you would have !"
+As Society both in India and in Europe.

-"Mr. X. is still a healthy optimist and looks upon the Society as an experiment of considerable value to some persons, a future Church, a medium for evolution. .
+"Mr. X. is still a healthy optimist and looks upon the Society as an experiment of considerable value to some persons, a future Church, a medium for evolution. . ...
 Blavatsky will doubtlessly become a female Christ, in that future when the present will have become a myth. . . and 'theosophy' will become popular.
-But it will not be the kind that makes a few hard human diamonds glisten : it will be a concession to the age, a pasty imitation, which everybody can afford to buy.
-I am fast beginning to feel toward the Society as toward any sect.
+But it will become popular. will not be the kind that makes a few hard human diamonds glisten : it will be a concession to the age, a pasty imitation, which everybody can afford to buy.
+I am fast beginning to feel toward the Society as toward any sect. . . . .
 Did you meet Olcott in San Francisco?
 I had a deep longing to meet him.
-They write me that they worshipped the handsome old Patri-arch.
-It was pithily said that Mr. Judge DOES theosophy, but Olcott Is theosophy . and that he is a round, universal man.
+They write me that they worshipped the handsome old Patriarch.
+It was pithily said that Mr. Judge DOES theosophy, but Olcott 18 theosophy . and that he is a round, universal man.
 What is your verdict?"